Mqr1oo/GLYPH/README.md

 Native BLE UART: Professional integration with the Nordic UART Service (NUS) for real-time telemetry and remote control.

-Multilingual Interface: Support for 10 languages with a UI optimized for < 25 character tactical brevity.
+Multilingual Interface: Support for 10 languages with a UI optimized for tactical brevity (< 25 characters).

 🛠️ Bill of Materials (BOM)

 Total Estimated Build Cost: €140 - €190

+⚡ Solderless Build: The coolest part about this project is that you can assemble the entire system in a single afternoon.
+No soldering is required—everything is connected via the Qwiic/Modulino plug-and-play ecosystem.

 Mainboard: LilyGo T3 S3 E-Paper (ESP32-S3, LoRa 868/915MHz, 2.13" E-Ink) — €45